Home Biographies History Places Documents Letters Family Tree Misc. Contact NEW Blog

 3-William JACKSON d.
 Between 1735 and 1748

 § SOURCE: William Jackson was not mentioned in John Jackson’s 1747 will, but was mentioned in the 1735 Ash Manuscript as still living.
 It may be a coincidence that the Dr. William JACKSON, who I have now included as his uncle, died in 1745.
-I may have the latter placed incorrectly.
+NOTE: I may have the latter placed incorrectly.

 3-Hugh JACKSON b.
 Bef 1727. d aft 1754.
 NOTE: I know nothing more.
 There are many Hugh JACKSONs in Co.
 Monaghan and Co.
 Down, but their dates and parent’s names are not a fit.